EvaluationContext/evaluationcontext.github.io/_posts/2025-03-01-vertipaq-analyzer.md

 If you set `export`{:.txt} to 'zip' or 'table' you can instead save the result as a zip folder or delta table, to a connected lakehouse.

 If we set `read_stats_from_data`{:.txt} to `True`{:.python} additional fields for column cardinality and missing rows are returned.
 This is achieved by a DAX query `COUNT(DISTINCT(table[column]))`{:.dax}.
-If the model is Direct Lake then a spark queries are used instead.
+If the model is Direct Lake mode, spark queries are used instead.

 > [Michael Kovalsky](https://www.linkedin.com/in/michaelkovalsky/) informed me that in the Direct Lake case, Semantic Links Labs implementation is preferable to SQLBIs.
 When a DAX query runs on Direct Lake model, columns have to be paged into memory.
 Since we are querying every column to perform a distinct count, pulling every column sequentially into memory, this can be a very intensive operation,  and can and has crashed customer's capacities.
-Using spark queries, the semantic model is bypassed, and the lakehouse is queries directly, avoiding this issue.
+Using spark queries, the semantic model is bypassed, and the lakehouse is queried directly, avoiding this issue.
 {:.prompt-info}

 If we go to [GitHub](https://github.com/microsoft/semantic-link-labs/blob/main/src/sempy_labs/_vertipaq.py) we can see how this is implemented, for simplicity I'm going to skip the DirectLake parts.